-The foreigner was wild in laughter after listening to the story.
+The foreigner was wild in laughter by this point.
 He said, “I had heard that you, O Imam Abu Hanifa, are the most brilliant, wise and knowledgeable man among the Muslims… but you have made clear to us all today that you are nothing like that!”
 Some of the crowd were disappointed by now; others waited and had trust.

 The Imam wanted to confirm, “So, you don’t believe that planks can chop themselves, nails hammer themselves, sealant pour itself, and a boat steer itself—without someone to do it?”

 “Of course!
 I don’t believe a word of what you said!”
 The debater exclaimed.

 Then Imam Abu Hanifa concluded, “If you can’t accept that a simple boat can create and operate itself, how can you believe that the whole world and the entire universe—the sun and the moon, the earth and the sea, the animals and the plants—all came into existence by themselves and continue to function until today?”